TejasSyam/TejasSyam.github.io/README.md

 **This is my Github File**

-_This is a website to represent the people I respect_
+_This is a website to represent me_

-An example of a famous quote by Muhammad Ali:
+I always tell everyone a simple quote:
 > "Dont count the days,
 > Make the days count".

+I strongly believe in two things:
+- Health
++ Wealth